ionic-team/ionic-portals/website/docs/for-web/sharing-assets.md

 Shared Assets should be placed inside both native platforms in an accessible location and registered in the Portals Library.
 This provides the Web content with a mechanism to get a path to the shared assets within the native platform bundle.

-Refer to the applicable documentation for [iOS](../for-ios/how-to/sharing-assets) or [Android](../for-android/how-to/sharing-assets) to learn how to register shared assets on each native platform.
+Refer to the applicable documentation for [iOS](../for-ios/how-to/sharing-assets), [Android](../for-android/how-to/sharing-assets), or [React Native](../for-react-native/how-to/sharing-assets.md) to learn how to register shared assets on each native platform.

 ## Using Registered Assets